Grace Jones

-Biography and career
+Life and career

 1948–1973: Early life and modeling career

 Grace Jones was born on May 19, 1948, in Spanish Town, Jamaica, to Marjorie (née Williams) (1927–2017) and Robert W. Jones (1925–2008), who was a local politician and Apostolic clergyman.
 The couple already had two children, and would go on to have four more.
 Robert and Marjorie moved to the East Coast of the United States, where Robert worked as an agricultural labourer until a spiritual experience during a suicide attempt inspired him to become a Pentecostal minister.
 While they were in the US, they left their children with Marjorie's mother and her new husband, Peart.
 Jones knew him as "Mas P" ('Master P') and later noted that she "absolutely hated him"; as a strict disciplinarian he regularly beat the children in his care, representing what Jones described as "serious abuse".
 She was raised into the family's Pentecostal faith, having to take part in prayer meetings and Bible readings every night.
 She initially attended the Pentecostal All Saints School, before being sent to a nearby public school.

 As a child, Jones was shy and had only one schoolfriend.
 She was teased by classmates for her "skinny frame", but she excelled at sports and found solace in the nature of Jamaica.

 [My childhood] was all about the Bible and beatings.
 We were beaten for any little act of dissent, and hit harder the worse the disobedience.
 It formed me as a person, my choices, men I have been attracted to...
 It was a profoundly disciplined, militant upbringing, and so in my own way, I am very militant and disciplined.
 Even if that sometimes means being militantly naughty, and disciplined in the arts of subversion.